60-years-of-experience

 • Suitable for outdoor applications with a UV over laminate

 Vinyl product decals and warning labels are perhaps the most effective and economical method of producing identification graphics.
-Vinyl nameplates are flexible, and can be used with both indoor and outdoor applications.
+Vinyl nameplates are flexible and can be used with both indoor and outdoor applications.
 It also adheres very well to a variety of different surfaces and textures, including concave and convex surfaces.
 Vinyl allows for a wide variety of finishes and thickness ranges, which allows for plenty of options.
-Typically, durability ranges from between two and seven years, and is dependent on many factors.
+Typically, durability ranges from two to seven years and is dependent on many factors.
 Vinyl may tear, however, when stressed, and is not as resistant to chemicals as other nameplate substrates.

 Vinyl has many uses and applications.
 It is most often used to promote a company’s logo, a special promotion, event, team, or school.
-Since vinyl is very flexible as well as a portable material, you could see a vinyl banner just about anywhere, such as billboards, table banners, trade show banners, building banners, street banners, festival banners, as well as stadium flags.
+Since vinyl is very flexible as well as a portable material, you could see a vinyl banner just about anywhere, such as billboards, table banners, trade show banners, building banners, street banners, festival banners, and stadium flags.

 Considering our facility gives us the ability to offer screen and digital printing, let’s review both of those processes briefly.